softius/php-cross-domain-proxy/README.md

 ### Author

-* Iacovos Constantinou - softius@gmail.com
+- [Iacovos Constantinou][link-author]  - softius@gmail.com - https://twitter.com/iacons
-* See also the list of [contributors](https://github.com/softius/php-cross-domain-proxy/graphs/contributors) which participated in this project.
+- See also the list of [contributors][link-contributors] which participated in this project.

 ### License